Load-Bearing SWAT Conditioning: Train for Kit Weight

 The structural loading is equally significant.
 Each footfall during loaded running drives peak ground reaction forces well above those of unloaded running, so the lower limbs and spine absorb meaningfully greater impact on every single step.
 The hip flexors, quadriceps, and posterior chain are under sustained load throughout any movement task.
 The lumbar spine bears the combined weight of the kit plus the biomechanical forces of dynamic movement, placing specific demands on core stability and spinal extensor strength that don't appear in unloaded training.

 An operator conditioned for unloaded performance is not the same as an operator conditioned for load-bearing performance.
 Specific adaptation to the load-bearing stimulus is required, and that adaptation only comes from load-bearing training.
-The foundational principles of what is tactical conditioning give this distinction its broader context, load-bearing specificity is one of the defining characteristics that separates tactical conditioning from general fitness.
+The foundational principles of what is tactical conditioning give this distinction its broader context: load-bearing specificity is one of the defining characteristics that separates tactical conditioning from general fitness.

 Building Load-Bearing Structural Capacity